-Understanding that the solution is not simply adding more lanes to increase traffic flow, Hanwha E&C developed detailed blueprints before beginning construction and came up with solutions that would truly improve the experience of drivers who use the highway.
+Understanding that the solution is not simply adding more lanes to increase traffic flow, Hanwha Corporation/E&C developed detailed blueprints before beginning construction and came up with solutions that would truly improve the experience of drivers who use the highway.

 CULTURAL ASSET PROTECTION

 The company worked with the appropriate local government departments to not only preserve the ancient historic site but took steps to promote it.
-Hanwha E&C initiated the work to make the site a cultural park and routed the Gyeongju freeway interchange around this cultural discovery.
+Hanwha Corporation/E&C initiated the work to make the site a cultural park and routed the Gyeongju freeway interchange around this cultural discovery.